electrial computer engineer

 Engineers develop, prototype, innovate, and improve the technical and mechanical components we use in our everyday lives—as well as those that are changing the world.

 While general engineering programs are available, more often students need to select a specific area of focus.
 The area of focus will guide both your education and career.
+That choice can shape the kinds of labs, software, and design projects students complete, helping them prepare for industries such as manufacturing, energy, healthcare, transportation, and electronics.

 Some of the more common engineering options include electrical engineering, biomedical engineering, mechanical engineering, computer engineering, and industrial engineering.
 Students select the focus area they’re interested in, earn their degrees, get licensed, and move on to enjoy innovative careers as engineers and technicians.
+ABET accredits engineering programs, but it does not license individual engineers; in the United States, the FE exam is commonly the first step toward professional engineer licensure for graduates of ABET-accredited programs.

 Recommended Schools